unyt-org/articles/articles/embedded-reactivity.md

 -->

-# Introducing: Experimental embedded JSX reactivity and the $() syntax
+# Introducing: Experimental embedded JSX reactivity

 *The features described in this article are still in an early stage of development.
 The behaviour might change significantly in the future and the functionality could be completely removed.*